Red Ghost (character): Fictional character biography

-The Super-Apes later show up alone, having separated themselves from the Red Ghost and became independent criminals by taking over a private zoo in Salina, Kansas.
-They had turned the animals against the local population and captured three members of the New Warriors when they entered the complex.
-Instead of fighting their way out of the situation, they used their intellect and settled on a peaceful coexistence with the people of the town.
+The Super-Apes later show up alone, having separated themselves from the Red Ghost and operating as independent criminals.
+The three take over a private zoo in Salina, Kansas, turning the animals against the local population and capturing Namorita, Speedball, and Microbe when they enter the complex.
+The three convince the Super-Apes to stand down and make peace with the citizens along with the zoo animals.